microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 pipeline.fit(X_train,y_train)
 ```

 Using `PolynomialFeatures(2)` means that we will include all second-degree polynomials from the input data.
 In our case it will just mean `DayOfYear`<sup>2</sup>, but given two input variables X and Y, this will add X<sup>2</sup>, XY and Y<sup>2</sup>.
-We may also use higher degree polynomial if we want.
+We may also use higher degree polynomials if we want.

-Pipeline can be used in the same manner as original `LinearRegression` object, i.e. we can `fit` the pipeline, and then use `predict` to get the prediction results.
+Pipelines can be used in the same manner as the original `LinearRegression` object, i.e. we can `fit` the pipeline, and then use `predict` to get the prediction results.
 Here is the graph showing test data, and the approximation curve:

 <img alt="Polynomial regression" src="images/poly-results.png" width="50%" />

-Using polynomial regression we can get slightly lower MSE and higher determination, but not significantly.
+Using Polynomial Regression, we can get slightly lower MSE and higher determination, but not significantly.
 We need to take into account other features!

 > You can see that the minimal pumpkin prices are observed somewhere around Halloween.
 How can you explain this?

 🎃 Congratulations, you just created a model that can help predict the price of pie pumpkins.
 You can probably repeat the same procedure for all pumpkin types, but that would be tedious.
-We will learn now how to take pumpkin variety into account in our model!
+Let's learn now how to take pumpkin variety into account in our model!

 ## Categorical Features

 In the ideal world, we want to be able to predict prices for different pumpkin varieties using the same model.
-However, `Variety` column is somewhat different from columns like `Month`, because they contain non-numeric values.
+However, the `Variety` column is somewhat different from columns like `Month`, because it contains non-numeric values.
 Such columns are called **categorical**.

 Here you can see how average price depends on variety:

 <img alt="Average price by variety" src="images/price-by-variety.png" width="50%" />

-To take variety into account, we first need to convert it to numeric form, or **encode**.
+To take variety into account, we first need to convert it to numeric form, or **encode** it.
 There are several way we can do it:

-* Simple numeric encoding that will build a table of different varieties, and then replace variety name by an index in that table.
+* Simple **numeric encoding** will build a table of different varieties, and then replace the variety name by an index in that table.
 This is not the best idea for linear regression, because linear regression takes the actual numeric value of the index, and adds it to the result, multiplying by some coefficient.
-In our case, relationship between index number and price is clearly non-linear, even if we make sure that indices are ordered in some specific way.
+In our case, the relationship between the index number and the price is clearly non-linear, even if we make sure that indices are ordered in some specific way.
-* One-hot encoding, which will replace `Variety` column by 4 different columns, one for each variety, that will contain 1 if the corresponding row is of given variety, and 0 otherwise.
+* **One-hot encoding** will replace the `Variety` column by 4 different columns, one for each variety.
+Each column will contain `1` if the corresponding row is of a given variety, and `0` otherwise.
 This means that there will be four coefficients in linear regression, one for each pumpkin variety, responsible for "starting price" (or rather "additional price") for that particular variety.

 The code below shows how we can one-hot encode a variety: